-The schools follow a two year rolling programming covering all of these goals within two years, all classes follow learning based upon one Global Goal.
-As the children move through the school they will revisit the Goal, but learning is at different level.
+The schools follow a two year rolling programme covering all of these goals within two years, all classes follow learning based upon one Global Goal.
+As the children move through the school they will revisit the Goal, but learning is at different levels.
 Learning is broken down into three phases to ensure progression regarding the knowledge and skills being learnt.

 Phase One learning is associated with the children establishing a secure sense of themselves.